• Skip to primary navigation

 Then, she met Reuben.
 His life had been very different from her own —often a hand-to-mouth existence that left no room for financial education or planning ahead.
 Still, having spent her whole life alone, their unlikely romance seemed “heaven-sent.”
 In 2013, they married and began a life together.

 Things were good at first.
 But, with no experience budgeting and few tools to talk about money together, they weren’t equipped to manage an onslaught of injuries, diagnoses, and related costs.
 Debt piled up.
 Bills fell behind.
 Things just kept getting worse.
-By the time they sought help through Crisis Assistance Ministry, her house was in jeopardy too.
+By the time Partner Agency C4 connected them to Crisis Assistance Ministry, her house was in jeopardy too.

 Thanks to your support, a trained caseworker was able to stop the disconnections and keep their power and water flowing.
-Next, Sandra, Reuben, and their caseworker Randee began to dig into the reality of their finances over the course of several meetings.
+Next, Sandra, Reuben, and their specialist Randee began to dig into the reality of their finances over the course of several meetings while the staff at C4 continued to address their needs for medical and mental health services.

 “Just putting it all down on paper was eye-opening,” says Sandra.
 “It really helps to have someone to talk everything through with.
 Randee listens, makes suggestions, and helps us come up with a plan.
 Then we can work on it together at home.“